JannesMeyer/chrome-tool/Readme.md

 import * as Runtime from 'chrome-tool/runtime';
 ```

-The API is like [chrome.runtime.\*](https://developer.chrome.com/extensions/tabs#toc) except that it returns promises.
+The API works like [chrome.runtime.\*](https://developer.chrome.com/extensions/tabs#toc) except that it returns promises.

 ## Contributing